The Complete Guide to Location Intelligence for Business

 Improving Data Accuracy

-To improve data accuracy, businesses should:
+To improve data quality, businesses should:

-• Work with providers that adhere to a rigorous methodology for data suppliers, deduplication, merging, forensic flagging, and cleaning data.
+• Work with providers that adhere to a rigorous methodology for data suppliers, including deduplication, merging, forensic flagging, and cleaning data.

 • Employ data validation techniques, like forensic flagging, to filter out anomalies and errors.